IndustryEssentials/ymir/README.md

 **How can the trained model be used outside the system?**

 After successful training, the system will output the ID of the model.
 The user can find the corresponding file according to this id at `--model-location`.
 In fact, it is a tar file that can be extracted directly using the tar command to get the "mxnet" model file in parameters and JSON format.

+**How to solve the deployment, debugging and operation problems encountered in windows system?**

+It has not been fully tested on Windows server, so we cannot provide service support for the time being.

 ## 7.2.
 License